Microbunodon

 Microbunodon is a genus of artiodactyl mammals in the family Anthracotheriidae.
 It lived from the late Eocene to the early Pliocene (about 35–5 million years ago).
 Its fossil remains have been found in Europe and Asia.

 Description

-Microbunodon, unlike most of its close relatives, was small in size and with a slight build.
-Its weight did not exceed 20–25 kilograms and the skull was about 20–30 centimeters long.
+Microbunodon, unlike most of its close relatives, was small in size and with a slight build.It weighed between 20–25 kilograms and the skull was about 20–30 centimeters long.
 Microbunodon was slim with long legs and a short snout with long prominent canine teeth in males, similar to a saber-toothed cat.
 It was characterized by a fused mandibular symphysis, with a ventral ridge-like prominence.